 It’s no secret—email marketing is one of the most effective marketing channels to engage customers and contribute to overall business growth.
-After all, email marketing boasts an ROI of 4400% (source), and 59% of marketers say it’s the most effective channel for revenue generation (source).

 But, after a while most email marketers see their campaigns plateau.
 Not only do they struggle to improve campaign results, some even see campaign results worsen over time.
 Why is that?